guillaume-azarias/Digital-Biomarker-Study/README.md

-# Identification of abnormal activity from time series
+# Identification of abnormal activity from time series (code currently under editing for intellectual properties reasons.
+Please contact me for sample)

 ## Background:

 In this repository, we aim to infer human activity from the local concentration of CO$_{2}$.
-If irregularities in the data are detected, CARU actively notifies caregivers.

 ## Project Goals : Find patterns in the sensor signals that correlate with a person's activity.